-In our efforts to create the most comfortable night of sleep, it’s imperative we study the relationship between Casper sleep products, the humans snuggling on and under them, and the environment in the house around them.
+In our efforts to create the most comfortable night of sleep, it’s imperative we study the relationship between Casper sleep products, the humans snuggling on and under them, and the environment in the bedroom around them.

 A colleague of ours, who we’ll identify as “Betty,” approached us and claimed that her boyfriend, “Freddy,” was a sweaty sleeper who was always stealing the sheets.
 She asked if we could help, and we said yes.
 We were already running similar tests with participants in California — measuring how temperature and humidity influence people’s sleep.